New York Spine Institute Spine Services

 Lower back pain when sitting and bending over can have a major impact on a person’s way of life.
 It can prevent most of us from performing certain tasks, such as cleaning, sitting, working and enjoying simple hobbies.
 Back pain is one of the most common types of pain people experience, and it is the third most common reason for doctors visits with up to 80% of adults experiencing back pain at some point in their lives.

-Of that 80%, only about 25%-30% seek medical attention.
-Others justify the pain as everyday aches and pains.
+While many people deal with lower back pain, not everyone seeks medical attention.
+Some justify the pain as everyday aches and pains.
 Most of the time, lower back pain is just that — a result of everyday activities and choices.
 The problem is knowing when the pain should be treated medically.

 For those contemplating whether to seek medical assistance, let’s first break down why you have lower back pain when sitting and bending.